Discover the History of the Valley

 Coffee, PICNICS and scratch-made GOODIES!

 Stop in for coffee and scratch-made goodies.
 The family-owned Hedley Country Market, just off the highway on Scott Avenue, has a full assortment of things you’ll need for your picnic, including loaves of bread, handmade sandwiches and soups, condiments, fruit and vegetables, as well as beer and wine.
 Stop by the Grand Union for speciality coffee, baked goods and ice cream – there’s plenty of outdoor space.
+They have a collection of vintage clothes and other unique items for sale, as well as rooms for rent.

 Where to Stay in Hedley